To be considered eligible to receive benefits with respect to any week, claimants must engage in a systematic and sustained effort to search for work:

 To ensure the activities you complete can be verified by DES, you should keep a log of verifiable information about each activity in case DES needs additional information, such as:

 Work search can and should include a mixture of activities, including contacting employers and interviewing for jobs.
 The more activities you complete, the sooner you will return to work.
-For your convenience, you can download the Arizona Work search log (UB-101-A) on our website to track your work search activities.

 You will need to enter your work search activities in the portal each time you file a weekly claim for unemployment benefits.
 To ensure the activities you complete can be verified by DES, enter as much information as you can about your work search activities in the fields in the portal.